 4. Wealth in the First-world is due to poverty in the Third-World.
-For example, Great Britain purposely underdeveloped India back in the 18th Century by sabotaging their textile industry so India would be forced to import from the similarly developing British textile industry.
-The British also destroyed Indian crops, which caused a horrible famine near the end of the 18th Century, so they could create cash-crops for their own benefit.
+An example: Great Britain purposely underdeveloped India back in the 18th Century by sabotaging their textile industry so India would be forced to import from the similarly developing British textile industry.
+The British also destroyed Indian crops, which caused a disastrous famine near the end of the 18th century so that they could create cash-crops to their own benefit.

 6. The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
 This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day, yet 925 million people are without food, 99% of which reside in the Third-World.

-The world’s in some deep shit; and it wasn’t always like this.
+The world is in some deep shit — and it wasn’t always like this.

 I. Land Fertility and Territorial position

-The Third-World constitutes territory rich in abundance, contrary to popular fallacy.
-If we were to categorize the wealth of nations by the standard of abundance they experience in the amount of natural resources, our viewpoint of the world would be altered quite radically.
+The Third-World constitutes territory rich in abundance, contrary to popular opinion.
+If we were to categorize the wealth of nations by the standard of abundance they experience in natural resources, our viewpoint of the world would be altered quite radically.

 Take Japan for example.
-For quite some time, Japan has been considered to be one of the richest countries in all of Asia – despite its extremely limited array of natural resources.
-Not coincidentally, Japan is formerly an empire, bringing to its submission all territories surrounding it – including their abundances of formerly untapped resource reserves.
+For quite some time, Japan had been considered to be one of the richest countries in all of Asia, despite its extremely limited array of natural resources.
+Not coincidentally, Japan is formerly an empire, bringing to its submission all territories surrounding it — including abundances of formerly untapped resource reserves.

 But this is not the standard of measurement we indulge.